The Tax Disputes and Litigation Review: Indonesia

 Upon a DGT decision on the first or second taxpayer application of Article 36, Paragraph 1 of the GRT Law, the taxpayer can file a lawsuit to the Tax Court appealing the decision.
 The lawsuit should be made within 30 days of the decision.

 Further to the above, following a DGT tax assessment letter and withholding tax receipt, a taxpayer can request administrative remedies pursuant to Article 25 of the GRT Law by filing an objection to the DGT within three months of the tax assessment letter being sent or the date of the withholding tax receipt.
 The three-month timeline is not applicable when the taxpayer is able to demonstrate a force majeure situation.
-Upon filing a tax objection, the administrative remedies set out in Article 36, Paragraph 1 of the GRT Law will be denied as long as the two remedies are closely related.
+Upon filing a tax objection, the administrative remedies set out in Article 36, Paragraph 1 of the GRT Law will be denied when the two remedies are closely related.
 Pursuant to Article 26, Paragraph 4 of the GRT Law, the burden of proof still lies with the DGT, unless the tax assessment was issued based on the grounds of insufficient accounts or records.

 The taxpayer's objection will be deemed granted if the DGT fails to issue an objection decision letter within 12 months of the objection letter being received.
 Upon the DGT objection decision, the taxpayer can file an appeal to the Tax Court.
 The DGT objection decision could be fully accepted, partially accepted or denied, or could increase the amount of taxes.

 Law No. 30 Year 2014 regarding Governmental Administration (GA Law) provides rules and guidance for governmental bodies when performing their duties.
-The GA Law is also to be applied by the administrative courts, which system the Tax Court is part of.
+The GA Law is also applied by the administrative courts, a system which the Tax Court is part of.
 Administrative products of governmental bodies are defined broadly under the GA Law, which provides more criteria for administrative products.
 The grounds to challenge administrative products under the GA Law include abuse of power, procedural error and principles of good governance (i.e., the principle of legitimate expectation).
 However, such grounds have not been applied significantly by Tax Court judges in precedent cases.
-Nonetheless, the GA Law still arguably provides grounds for the Tax Court in deciding tax disputes both under appeal or lawsuit.
+Nonetheless, arguably, the GA Law still provides grounds for the Tax Court in deciding tax disputes both under appeal or lawsuit.

-In 2015, the Supreme Court issued Supreme Court Regulation No. 5 of 2015, which allows persons to file a 'request for decision' to the administrative court with regard to their rights to receive an administrative decision from a government body.
+In 2015, the Supreme Court issued Supreme Court Regulation No. 5 of 2015, which allows a person to file a 'request for decision' to the administrative court with regard to their rights to receive an administrative decision from a government body.
 The ground to file such 'request for decision' is generally when a person's prior request to a government body is deemed granted, but the government body has not issued an executorial decision.
 With regard to taxation, it has happened that a taxpayer's request for interest has been granted ultimately by the Tax Court, but the DGT has not issued any executorial decision allowing the interest to be paid to the taxpayer.

 A seizure letter as a result of tax collection forces a taxpayer to surrender an amount of money or assets to settle the taxes owed.
 The taxpayer can file a lawsuit on such seizure letter within 14 days of the date of the letter in the following situations: where the taxpayer has filed for dispute resolution on the taxes due and is in financial distress, and thus requests that any tax collection, including seizure, be halted until the relevant dispute resolution has been issued; or where the process of seizure is procedurally flawed, which could result in the reprocessing of the seizure.